francocurotto/YDDM-re/documentation/dungeon_init.md

 # Dungeon Layout
-Define the inital layout by locating the empty tiles, block tiles, dungoen paths and monster lords.
+Define the initial layout by locating the empty tiles, block tiles, dungeon paths and monster lords.

 Example:
 ```